Coyote Springs

 Coyote Springs, New Mexico

 During our search, we were unable to locate any evidence of an old west hideout.
-We subsequently proceeded to the site I had identified using an old map and Google Maps, which we believed to be Coyote Springs.
+We subsequently proceeded to the site identified using an old map and Google Maps, which we believed to be Coyote Springs.
 The surrounding area appeared to display remnants of old foundations, suggesting the presence of wickiup and grass homes in the past.
 Notably, several pottery fragments were also discovered, likely left behind by the Mescalero Apache, who used to inhabit the region during winter months before the establishment of a nearby reservation.

 According to historical records, gold was discovered in the Jicarilla Mountains only after The Apache had vacated the area.
 The Apache considered the gold to be sacred and labeled it as “Tears of the Sun”.